solidjs-community/solid-primitives/packages/storage/README.md

 The props object support the following parameters:

 `api`
-: an array of or a single localStorage-like storage API; default will be localStorage if it exists; an empty array or no API will not throw an error, but only ever get `null` and not actually persist anything
+: An array of or a single `localStorage`-like storage API; default will be `localStorage` if it exists; an empty array or no API will not throw an error, but only ever get `null` and not actually persist anything

 `prefix`
-: a string that will be prefixed every key inside the API on set and get operations
+: A string that will be prefixed every key inside the API on set and get operations

 `serializer / deserializer`
-: a set of function to filter the input and output; the serializer takes an arbitrary object and returns a string, e.g. JSON.stringify, whereas the deserializer takes a string and returns the requested object again.
+: A set of function to filter the input and output; the `serializer` takes an arbitrary object and returns a string, e.g. `JSON.stringify`, whereas the `deserializer` takes a string and returns the requested object again.

 `options`
-: for APIs that support options as third argument in the `getItem` and `setItem` method (see helper type `StorageWithOptions<O>`), you can add options they will receive on every operation.
+: For APIs that support options as third argument in the `getItem` and `setItem` method (see helper type `StorageWithOptions<O>`), you can add options they will receive on every operation.

 ---